Bilquis Sheikh: Published works

 Sheikh's autobiography, I Dared To Call Him Father, was published in 1978, by Chosen Books a division of Baker Publishing Group, and distributed by Word Publishing, now owned by HarperCollins.
 The book was co-authored by Richard H. Schneider and provided a foreword by Catherine Marshall.
 It has been printed numerous times, along with a study guide, in various formats.
-The book has also been translated into several different languages, including English, Arabic, Chinese, Urdu, Persian, Finnish, Thai, Amharic, Tigrinya, and Italian.
+The book has also been translated into several different languages, including English, Arabic, Chinese, Urdu, Persian, Finnish, German,Thai, Amharic, Tigrinya, and Italian.
 The autobiography is a best-selling book, with over 300,000 copies sold.

 In 2003, a 25th Anniversary deluxe version of the book was released, repackaged as I Dared to Call Him Father: The Miraculous Story of a Muslim Woman's Encounter with God.
 The book is a classic in Christian literature and Muslim Evangelism.
 As of 2012, the book is available in hardcover, paperback, audio, CD, and digital e-book format.